geoffmcl/tidy-view/README.md

 Also each view will have line numbers in their respective left margins, but at present this is based on the line numbers of each block of data.
 The idea is to use the new **`libtidy`** feature, `tidySetPrettyPrinterCallback` callback to map the input line numbers to the output line numbers, and the right view will show the line numbers of the input.

-Additionally scrolling either view will scroll the other view to the same html source lines.
+TODO: Sychronised scrolling - either view will scroll the other view to the same html source lines.

 This is very much a work in progress!